vyos/vyos-documentation/docs/configuration/interfaces/l2tpv3.rst

       tunnel-id 200
   }

-Inverse configuration has to be applied to the remote side.
+The inverse configuration has to be applied to the remote side.

 Over UDP
 ========